Fats, Oils & Grease

 Protect Your Toilet Pipes

-Don’t flush “flushable” wipes.
+Don’t flush “flushable” wipes or paper towels.
 They don’t break down like toilet paper.
 Instead, they tangle with each other and with FOG in sewer pipes, causing “fatbergs.”
 If wipes make it to the wastewater treatment plant, they damage equipment and slow important processes.